|Jairus and Miles McLeary at Pacific Place.|

 Lowery said that he recruited the actors via text message.
 They took him

 by surprise when both agreed to participate before they had even read the

 script (Mara and Affleck previously appeared in his western-melodrama

 Ain't Them Bodies Saints).
-If anything, Lowery says, Affleck was perfectly happy to spend the bulk of the shoot under a sheet since he plays the ghost of the title (lest this seems like a spoiler, Affleck plays both haunted man and haunting man; the spoiler is in the way Lowery pulls it off).
+If anything, Lowery says, Affleck was perfectly happy to spend the bulk of the shoot under a sheet since he plays the ghost of the title (lest this seem like a spoiler, Affleck plays both haunted man and haunting man; the spoiler is in the way Lowery pulls it off).